emiliaajax/personal-web-desktop/src/js/components/my-pwd-icon/README.md

 ### `src`

+The `src` attribute specifies the icon image.

+Default value: undefined

+### `name`

+The `name` identifier attribute, if present, identifies the icon with a name.

+Default value: undefined

+### `app`

-The `src` attribute, if present, specifies the icon image.
+The `app` identifier attribute, if present, identifies the icon with an app.

 Default value: undefined